 The certificates of the Publisher we collaborate with are designed with special graphic objects used on banknotes.
-They show all information about the print and the edition in Hungarian and English and hold the signatures of the artist and the representative of Publishing together with the Publishing’s stamp and holographic sticker.
+They show all information about the print and the edition and hold the signatures of the artist and the representative of Publishing together with the Publishing’s stamp and holographic sticker.

 Giclée takes the printing art to a new level by offering a wide choice of quality substrates: from canvas for portrait and fine art photographers to smooth archival 100% pure cotton papers for black and white images with hundreds of permutations in between.

 Papers such as the Platinum Baryta and Hahnemuhle Photo Rag represent the pinnacle of current Giclée printing and equal or surpass conventional photo printing.

 Buyers, either casual customers or dedicated collectors, immediately recognize the beauty and intrinsic value of a well crafted print on an archival substrate.

 We are happy to make suggestions on the type of frame we think is most suitable for a purchased artwork, the material, colour and dimensions of the frame or in the case when we find it is more suitable not to use a frame, we indicate the type of plexi-glass and mounting you could use for the specific work of art.
 In most cases we can provide photographs of the advised framing type.